techidaily/site-ai-video-translation/source/_posts/battle-through-errors-stabilizing-thunder-tier-one-performance-on-desktop-computers.md

 ![](https://images.drivereasy.com/wp-content/uploads/2023/09/image-29.png)
 3. Wait for validation to complete.
 (It may take a while to verify all your files.)

-4. When the validation is done, run your Avatar: Frontiers of Pandora again to see if the problems are fixed.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/1dR4tF3VgyU?si=AJipgqZsNNxsRsBW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aYH0B2HqcIM?si=3fkoG85L6hAeB4ok" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+4. When the validation is done, run your Avatar: Frontiers of Pandora again to see if the problems are fixed.

 ### 5.2 Ubisoft Connect